AdKats/AdKats/README.md

         Download and install the latest universal version of XpKiller's
         <a href="https://forum.myrcon.com/showthread.php?6698" target="_blank">Procon Chat, GUID, Stats and Mapstats
             Logger</a>.
         Make sure stat logger is running without error for a few minutes after installation.
+        If you are already running the BF3 only version of stat logger, that is fine, but the universal version is preferred for full functionality.
     </li>
     <li>
         <b style='color:#DF0101;'>GO BACK TO STEP 1 AND INSTALL STAT LOGGER.</b>